INSTANT POT SPINACH RICE- Aromatic Basmati rice cooked along with a puree made of fresh spinach leaves and veggies like carrots and green peas.

 More Pulao And Biryani Recipes

-For a vegan-friendly version, skip the ghee and replace it with 1 tbsp organic cold-pressed virgin coconut oil.
+For a vegan-friendly version, skip the ghee and replace it with 1 tablespoon organic cold-pressed virgin coconut oil.
 The coconut oil lends a beautiful flavor to this pulao.

-If you don’t have access to coconut oil, you can also use 1.5 tbsp canola oil or any neutral-flavored vegetable oil for this Spinach Pulao.
+If you don’t have access to coconut oil, you can also use 1.5 tablespoon canola oil or any neutral-flavored vegetable oil for this Spinach Pulao.

 In this recipe, the first step is prepping the rice.
 We are going to begin with this.
 And as the rice soaks, let us work on the other ingredients, for instance, chopping veggies and making the puree.